muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Ansible/S3-ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 tyler:99abcd:18569:0:99999:7:::
 ```

-- Create another encypted variables using "ansible-vault" command but this time use SHA (Secure Hash Algorithm) for your password:
+- Create another encypted file using "ansible-vault" command but this time use SHA (Secure Hash Algorithm) for your password:

 ```bash
 ansible-vault create secret-1.yml